 • Order an eSim HERE

-Elevator beds are a great space-saving solution for a camper van or tiny house.
+Considering that tiny houses give you about 225 square feet to work with and even less for vans (and that includes bathroom space!), elevator beds are a great space-saving solution.
 They allow you to double up on space and have a living room and bedroom in the same area.
 Unlike a loft bed, you can change the position of the elevator bed as you need it.
-You’re not committed to one layout since you can lift your bed out of the way when it’s not needed.
+You’re not committed to one layout since you can lift your bed out of the way for a more open feel.

 Having no permanent bed means you have more room for storage and more flexibility in how you use your space.
 Plus, you don’t have to worry about making up the bed every day.
-If you’ve ever lived tiny, you know that this is a major perk!
+If you’ve ever lived in a tiny house, you know that this is a major perk!

 Murphy beds for vans create a ton of open floor space when they’re up.
 But, you won’t be able to have a permanent couch or table in that area.
-They’re perfect for transporting gear around but ultimately, they’re probably better suited for a tiny home.
+They’re perfect for transporting gear around, but ultimately, they’re probably better suited for a tiny house.

 Check out our elevator bed in action in our van tour video